-2.2.1 Description: The City of Harrisonburg will lead efforts to organize the Annual Blacks Run Clean-Up Day with participation from other local agencies and citizen volunteers.
-Clean Up Day consists of stream and street litter clean up and watershed education activities.
-The event typically brings in 300-400
+2.2.1 Description: The City of Harrisonburg will lead efforts to organize Blacks Run Clean-Up Day with

-• Documentation of compliance with the public participation requirements of permit
+Documentation of compliance with the public participation requirements of the permit.

-2.2.3 Year 2 Response: Blacks Run Clean-Up Day The Blacks Run Clean-Up Day was held April 11th, 2015.
-Over 450 volunteers assisted in collecting 4.1 tons of trash.
+2.2.3 Year 3 Response: Blacks Run Clean-Up Day The Blacks Run Clean-Up Day was held April 9th, 2016.
+Over 500 volunteers assisted in collecting 2.5 tons of trash.
+The local soil and water conservation district, Harrisonburg Downtown Renaissance, and local breweries participated this year.
 Further documentation is available upon request.